Duma Boko: 2019 general election

 In the 2019 general election, Boko was defeated by Anna Mokgethi of the BDP in the Gaborone Bonnington North constituency.
 As a result of his defeat, he lost his title of leader of the opposition in the 12th National Assembly.
 Boko claimed that during the 2019 general election, there was massive vote rigging and fraud by the BDP to favour President Mokgweetsi Masisi.
-The current evidence is the discontinuation of election ink and an excess of voter's registration cards.
+He claimed that there was discontinuation of election ink and an excess of voter's registration cards.

 2024 general election

 Despite both the Botswana Congress Party and Botswana Patriotic Front leaving the UDC, Boko's party, and the opposition as a whole, were able to take a majority of seats in the elections while reducing the long-dominant BDP to a rump of four seats.
 As leader of the majority alliance in the legislature, Boko became the president-elect.
 He was sworn into office on 1 November, with a more public ceremony held on 8 November.
 Boko's ascent to the presidency marked the first time since 1966, when Botswana became independent, that a former opposition party has won an election.
-The newly elected President of Botswana appointed Lesego Chombo as the Minister of Youth and Gender Affairs.